†† † † † the hi-end doctor

 are you a music lover who owns a hi-end or esoteric system?

 Dear Audiophile, are you aware that your systemís performance (no matter its price or components) can be incredibly enhanced by a perfect setup?
 Just moving the speakers, your listening point, or introducing an audio pro subwoofer in the right way, can make all the difference!
-You have to know that more than 30% of the final sound of any system depends on its setup and if you upgrade from a casual setup, which unfortunately is the norm, to a perfect one, the change is always significant (many times tremendous), as though you have changed (for the best) your entire system!
-But, in order to achieve this result, the Audiophile needs to understand that something effective must be done.
+You should know that more than 30% of the final sound of any system depends on the acoustics of your listening room and its setup.
+If you upgrade from a casual setup, which unfortunately is the norm, to a perfect one, the change is always significant (many times tremendous), as though you have changed (for the best) your entire system!
+But, to achieve this result, the Audiophile needs to understand that something effective must be done.
 So, dear music and hi-fi lovers stop buying incredibly expensive (and absurd) accessories for the sake of tiny improvements (if any), and take the bull by the horns!

 sound perfection is not correlated with the price